ianmurrays/ngDfp/README.md

 Getting Started
 ---------------

+Just install via bower:

+    bower install ngDfp --save

-Simply add `angular-dfp.js` to your project, include it as a dependency:
+Then, include it as a dependency:

     angular.module('your.module', ['ngDfp'])